Courses

 Diffraction of light limits the ability of optical instruments to form clear images of objects when they are close to each other.

-9. Polarization of Light:
+9. Polarisation of Light:

 Light travel as transverse EM waves.
 While comparing to magnitude of magnetic field, the magnitude of electric field is much larger.
 We generally describe light as electric field oscillations.